 Can you walk or drive easily between Edgewater and Coconut Grove?

-They are about two miles apart along the bay and connected by Brickell Avenue, Bayshore Drive, and South Miami Avenue, a 10 to 15 minute drive with Brickell directly between them.
+They are about two miles apart and connected by Brickell Avenue, Bayshore Drive, and South Miami Avenue, a 10 to 15 minute drive with Brickell directly between them.
 They are not walkable to each other, but both are highly walkable internally.
-Edgewater offers a flat, dense grid near the Arsht Center and Design District; Coconut Grove centers on its walkable village core of cafes, the marina, and CocoWalk.
+Villa Miami's Edgewater address sits near the Design District; The Lincoln's Grove address sits near the walkable village core of cafes, the marina, and CocoWalk.
 Buyers often tour both in one afternoon because they bracket Brickell.

 Who should buy in Edgewater versus Coconut Grove?